Collections of "tips" are sort of an odd beast.

 What the tips are not . . .

-This is not a rehash of beginning climbing books.
-If it’s in Freedom of the Hills, you probably won’t find it here.
+This is not a repeat of commonly known techniques.
+If it’s in a beginner oriented climbing book, you probably won’t find it here.

 I tend not to publish tips about an aspect of climbing that I don't personally do myself.
 I'm not into hard bouldering, ski mountaineering, or ice climbing, so you won't find much about those genres.